 Every social media comment should be immediately acknowledged.
 This is one of the social media customer service tips that should be followed by brands.

-- Email replies are more of words so it should be written on way that is not misunderstood
+- Email replies are more words so it should be written in a way that is not misunderstood.

 4. Keep your tone conversational

 Social media allows brands to become more conversational and approachable.
 A friendly jovial tone and humor can humanize brands, and this gives companies new ways for connection.

 84% of millennials don’t rely on traditional advertising.
 It means brands have to get creative in attracting their attention.
 Friendliness and trustworthiness are highly valued by the customers.
 And tone has a big impact on how trustworthy a brand appeared.

 An excellent example of social media customer service